KennethRofuli/F2025_4495_050_KRo382/README.md

 # Student Marketplace
 # Kenneth Rofuli - 300392382

-A comprehensive React Native mobile application for students to buy, sell, and trade items within their campus community with AI-powered pricing intelligence and real-time messaging.
+A comprehensive React Native mobile application for students to buy, sell, and trade items within their campus community with intelligent pricing algorithms and real-time messaging.

 ## 📱 Project Overview

 This is a full-stack mobile marketplace application designed specifically for college students.
-Students can create listings for textbooks, electronics, furniture, and other items, browse available items with AI price suggestions, manage favorites, rate transactions, and communicate with sellers through real-time messaging - all within an intuitive, professional interface.
+Students can create listings for textbooks, electronics, furniture, and other items, browse available items with intelligent price suggestions, manage favorites, rate transactions, and communicate with sellers through real-time messaging - all within an intuitive, professional interface.

 ## 🚀 Tech Stack